AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-apache-iceberg-v4.md

 ---

 Apache Iceberg has come a long way since its early days of bringing reliable ACID transactions and schema evolution to the data lake.
 It helped teams move beyond brittle Hive tables and built the foundation for modern lakehouse architectures.
-But with wider adoption came new challenges—especially as workloads shifted from batch-heavy pipelines to streaming ingestion, faster commits, and more interactive use cases.
+But with wider adoption came new challenges - especially as workloads shifted from batch-heavy pipelines to streaming ingestion, faster commits, and more interactive use cases.

 That pressure has exposed some cracks in the foundation.
 Write-heavy applications hit metadata bottlenecks.
 Query planners struggle with inefficient stats.
 Teams managing large tables face complex migrations due to rigid path references.